-The Gelmerbahn is many things at once: a rollercoaster, a hidden gem, an attraction in an unbeatable high-alpine scenery, a super steep funiculaire and a ride of a lifetime.
+The Gelmerbahn is many things at once: a rollercoaster, a hidden gem, an attraction in an unbeatable high-alpine scenery, a super steep funiculaire, a gorgeous lake destination, a scenic backpack fondue spot and of course a ride of a lifetime.
 The beauty of this unique rollercoaster is that it is easily reachable from Interlaken for an exciting, original and slightly off-the-beaten path experience you won’t regret.

 Gelmerbahn, Switzerland's uqnique Alpine Rollercoaster & Europe's steepest Funiculaire